 His musical skills came in particularly handy towards the end of My Best Girl, when a technical problem caused the film to be stopped for a few minutes.
 John kept playing, in the silent movie style, and any annoyance with the technical glitch was quickly replaced with the realization that you were still listening to beautiful organ music in a lovingly restored old movie theater.

 Several times, John spoke with the Redford crowd about the music he was playing.
-He connected with the audience in the same friendly, familiar way that Welk always did with his live audience and TV fans, with humor and a sincere appreciation for the music.
+He connected with the audience in the same friendly, familiar way that Welk always did with his studio audience and TV fans, with humor and a sincere appreciation for the music.

 Both the Redford and Michigan Theater have a group of organists that bring their two Barton theater organs to life.
 A special personal touch of visiting these theaters is seeing enthusiastic fans gather around organists either at the Barton or in a lobby, where the fans thank the organists with strong praise or ask them questions about the instrument or their manner of playing.